Monitoring selenium replacement therapy

 Dynamic Reaction Cell-Inductively Coupled Plasma-Mass Spectrometry (DRC-ICP-MS)

 Patient Preparation: High concentrations of gadolinium, iodine, and barium are known to interfere with most metal tests.
-If gadolinium-, iodine, or barium-containing contrast media has been administered, a specimen should not be collected for at least 96 hours.
+If gadolinium-, iodine, or barium-containing contrast media has been administered, the specimen should not be collected for at least 96 hours.

 Collection Container/Tube: 6-mL Plain, royal blue-top Vacutainer plastic trace element blood collection tube